fredwu/jquery-endless-scroll/README.md

   <tr>
     <td>content</td>
     <td>String or Function</td>
-    <td>Plain HTML content to insert after each call, can be either a string or a function that returns a string, when passed as a function it accepts two arguments:<br /><em>fireSequence</em> the number of times the event triggered during the current page session<br /><em>pageSequence</em> a positive or negative value that represents the scroll direction sequence</td>
+    <td>Plain HTML content to insert after each call, can be either a string or a function that returns a string, when passed as a function it accepts two arguments:<br /><em>fireSequence</em> the number of times the event triggered during the current page session<br /><em>pageSequence</em> a positive or negative value that represents the scroll direction sequence<br /><em>scrollDirection</em> a string of either 'prev' or 'next'</td>
   </tr>
   <tr>
     <td>insertBefore</td>